TheShonuff/TheShonuff/README.md

 - 🔭 I’m currently working on a website for a non-profit
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on fun projects
-- 🤔 I’m looking for help with whatever you need
 - 💬 Ask me about design and python
 - ⚡ Fun fact: I'm an ASE master automotive technician